bronfman/pageguide/README.md

 ## How-to:
 1. Add references in your code to pageguide.js, jQuery & pageguide.css
+2. Add a document ready callback to setup the page guide
-2. Add a simple `<ul>` to the bottom of the pages you want the pageguide to appear on.
+3. Add a simple `<ul>` to the bottom of the pages you want the pageguide to appear on.
-3. Customize the page guide tour title.
+4. Customize the page guide tour title.

 ## An example: